2022 Las Vegas Raiders season: Week 9: at Jacksonville Jaguars

 The Raiders next traveled to Jacksonville to face the Jaguars.
-After punting on their first possession, the Raiders allowed the Jaguars to move into Raider territory, but a fumble ended the drive.
+After punting on their first possession, the Raiders allowed the Jaguars to move into Raiders territory, but a fumble ended the drive.
 Derek Carr hit Davante Adams on a 25-yard touchdown pass to give the Raiders a 7–0 lead.
 A Daniel Carlson field goal pushed the lead to 10 before Carr hit Adams again, this time from 38 yards, to take a 17–0 lead.
 The Jaguars answered with a touchdown run by Travis Etienne to narrow the lead to 10.
-Another Carlson field goal was answered by a Jaguars' field goal as the half ended with a 20–10 Raider lead.
+Another Carlson field goal was answered by a Jaguars' field goal as the half ended with a 20–10 Raiders lead.
 The Jaguars narrowed the lead to three on a Trevor Lawrence touchdown pass on the first possession of the second half.
-The Raider offense struggled again for the remainder of the half, allowing another Etienne touchdown run to give the Jaguars a 24–20 lead.
-A Jaguar field goal moved the lead to seven while the Raider offense could not muster any more points.
+The Raiders offense struggled again for the remainder of the half, allowing another Etienne touchdown run to give the Jaguars a 24–20 lead.
+A Jaguars field goal moved the lead to seven while the Raider offense could not muster any more points.
 As a result, the Raiders fell 27–20.
 It was Las Vegas' third blown lead of 17 points or more on the season.
-With the loss, Vegas fell to 2–6 on the season.
+With the loss, Las Vegas fell to 2–6 on the season.